chinatsu/hummingbird/README.md

 ## log

+### november 9th 2020

+made a draft of a plate, i'll be getting it cut tomorrow to see if i.. like the layout and such

 ### may 13th 2020

 i've gone a bit back and forth with how i want the pcb (and subsequently, the case). initially, i only wanted